ziotom78/raytracing_course/tomasi-ray-tracing-12b.md

         # No more characters in the file, so return a StopToken
         return StopToken(location=self.location)

-    # At this point we must check what kind of token begins with the "ch" character
+    # At this point we must check whick kind of token begins with `ch`
-    # (which has been put back in the stream with self.unread_char).
-First,
-    # we save the position in the stream
+    # First, we save the position in the stream
     token_location = copy(self.location)

     if ch in SYMBOLS: